c3lang/c3-web/src/content/docs/Language Fundamentals/modules.md

 *Note: `@local` visibility cannot be overridden using a "@public" import.*

-## Changing the default visibility
+## Changing The Default Visibility

 In a normal module, global declarations will be public by default.
 If some other visibility is desired, it's possible to declare `@private` or `@local` after the module name.